Chief of Police

 Our mission is to protect and serve Cleburne by delivering legitimate, consistent, economical police services that result in the highest level of stakeholder value and satisfaction.
 We work in partnership with our citizens for the mutual purpose of promoting safe streets and neighborhoods, creating a community free from the fear of crime, and improving the overall quality of life.
 The department operates under a community policing philosophy committed to intelligence-led policing and a high level of customer service.

 Our vision is to be a world-class police department serving the best community in North Texas.
 Our values are integrity, service and excellence.
-We have been a recognized agency through the Texas Law Enforcement Best Practices Recognition Program since 2016.
+We have been an accredited agency through the Texas Law Enforcement Best Practices Accreditation Program since 2016.

 About the Chief